ashishmakk/react-cafe-menu-project/README.md

 **Key Features:**

-- Display of menu items based on category (burgers, shakes, desserts)
+- Display of menu items based on categories (burgers, drinks, and desserts)
 - Filtering items based on category

 <a href='' target='_blank'>